Travel.State.Gov > International Travel > Country Information > South Sudan International Travel Information

 Road Conditions and Safety: There are very few paved roads; most are narrow, rutted, and poorly maintained.
 Roads are often impassable during the rainy season, March to November.
 Pedestrians and animals in the roadways, excessive speed, erratic driving, lack of street lights, and overloaded or poorly maintained vehicles pose additional risks.

-Checkpoints: Approach all vehicle checkpoints with caution, especially after dark or during times of heightened political or military tensions.
+Checkpoints: Approach all vehicle checkpoints with caution, especially after dark or during times of heightened political or military tensions, and do not attempt to evade them.
 Even stops at checkpoints operated by the government of South Sudan may become hostile or violent.

 Landmines: Years of conflict have left the threat of unexploded ordnance, including landmines, as a hazard on or near major roads.
 Stay on main roads marked as cleared by a competent de-mining authority.